ppastorino/angular-datepicker/README.md

 # angular-datepicker

+This is an angluar-cli project to show an 'input + datepicker' component based on NgBootstrap DatePicker.

+The component allows date selection with a calendar popup and form binding (implementing ControlValueAccesor interface).
-The <datepicker-popup> component provides an text input with an NgBootstrap DatePicker, to date selection Instead of using NgbDateStruct in the model, it allows to use a 'flat' string.
+Instead of using NgbDateStruct in the model (as NgBootsrap does), it allows the usage of a 'flat' string.
 This facilitates the processing of data with JSON from a server